microsoft/DataStreamerSamples/MiddlemanElectronSampleApp/readme.md

 ## App Packaging

 Using a 'Windows App Packaging Project' we package the App Service and the Electron app together.
 It includes the necessary edits to Package.appxmanifest to support the app service registration and launching of the electron client.
-You can create packages for sideloading or uploading to the Store.
+You use this project type to create packages for sideloading or uploading to the Store.

-Is is what the ```<Applications>``` section looks like:
+This is what the ```<Applications>``` section looks like in the ```Package.appxmanifest``` file:

 ```xml
   <Applications>